 - An approved dissertation prospectus or equivalent statement outlining the scope of the doctoral thesis

 - The applicant must also request, via the database, two confidential letters of recommendation - one of which should come from the applicant’s dissertation adviser

 Applications for the 2017 Summer Fellowships for Yale Graduate Students will be accepted beginning the first Monday in November and will be accepted through the end of April 2017.
-Application materials must be submitted directly through the listing in the Yale Student Grants Database.
+Application materials must be submitted directly through the listing in the Yale Grants Database.
+Search for Summer Fellowships Lewis Walpole.
 Please note you will need to login to access the application.

 For more information, please contact Nicole L. Bouché, W.S.
 Lewis Librarian and Executive Director, 860-677-2140, or email@example.com

 How will my LWL Summer fellowship funding work with my Graduate School funding?